GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     the major versions can be used side by side.
   - **Rename Maven ID (case 4)**: The two major versions can be used side by side, allowing users to incrementally transition from the old to the new version, or even use them side by side indefinitely if necessary.
-This is similar to the approach taken by Go, described in https://research.swtch.com/vgo-import .
-The difference between Java and Go is that Go can accept types with the same structure even though they have different identities, so this approach is more disruptive in Java.
-In Go, a single method can accept types from multiple interface declarations, but Java can accept only one.
 Transitioning fully to the new version in Java requires code changes between versions, even for classes whose surface remains the same, because all import statements need to be updated.
 There will be no diamond dependency conflicts using this approach, but adoption can be blocked if there are consuming libraries that have not also created new major versions that can accept new types from this library.
+This approach is essentially like creating a new library.
   - **Bundle old and new in the existing Maven ID (case 5)**: Like case 4, the two versions can be used side by side.
 The impact is the same as case 4, except with the slight drawback that the user's class space is polluted with